WolV151/WolV151/README.md

 - 👋 Hi, I’m @WolV151, also known as Marin.
 - 👀 I’m interested in solving my issues with programming.
 I also love writing short stories and enjoy a bit of reading sometimes
-- 🌱 I’m currently a graduate.
-I am planning to pursue an MSc in Cybersecurity in September.
+- 🌱 I’m a Software Development graduate.
+I am currently pursuing an MSc in Cybersecurity.